damonjavert/jps2sm/README.md

 ### A project to migrate torrents from JPopSuki to SugoiMusic

-jps2sm.py is a python3 script that will automatically gather data from JPS from a given group url, release url(s) or userid's uploads/seeding torrents and iterate through all the data in and upload them to SM.
+jps2sm will automatically gather data from JPS from a given group url, release url(s) or userid's uploads/seeding torrents and iterate through all the data in and upload them to SM.

 ## Features
 * Create upload to SM by automatically retrieving all data on JPS, including english and original titles, group description, release information (format / meida / bitrate etc.), group images, contributing artists, original titles, mediainfo data and remaster information if applicable.